Today we’re introducing you to email deliverability troublemakers: BOUNCES.

 High hard bounce rates have a big negative impact on both the sender’s reputation and email deliverability rate.
 Using the email marketing channel, you should strive to keep your bounce rate low.
 The lower it is, the better.

 Use email verification to ensure email grammar and validation.
-Beyond that, you should allow your subscribers to unsubscribe or update their personal info so that your list will always remain up-to-date.
+Beyond that, you should allow your subscribers to unsubscribe or update their personal info so that your contacts will always remain up-to-date.

 Moreover, Omnisend will not send emails to failed addresses after hard bounces are registered.